By David Joel Miller.

 7. Relationships that triangulate in a third-party or substance.

 Added to these relationship issues is the ever-present possibility of affairs, emotional or sexual.
 Those relationships end because someone or something else pries one of the parties away from their primary relationship.
-One of the worst affairs is the drug-threesome cause by someone falling in love with a drug of choice and leaving their partner to follow that addiction.
+One of the worst affairs is the drug-threesome caused by someone falling in love with a drug of choice and leaving their partner to follow that addiction.

 There you have some of the more common reasons that relationships fail and people separate, break up or divorce.